caganze/caganze.github.io/_pages/research.md

 Cosmological simulations that include dark matter predict the existence of low-mass subhalos.
 These subhalos can perturb thin stellar streams formed by tidal disruption of globular clusters, creating a gap-like feature like those detected in Gaia data (e.g GD-1).
 I predict the detectability of these gaps in nearby galaxies with the Nancy Grace Roman Telescope.

-This research is done in collaboration primarily  with [Dr. Sarah Pearson](http://drsarahpearson.com/), [Dr. Tjitske Starkenburg](https://tstarkenburg.github.io/)
+This research is done in collaboration primarily  with [Dr. Sarah Pearson](http://drsarahpearson.com/) and [Dr. Tjitske Starkenburg](https://tstarkenburg.github.io/)

 Links
   * [Link to paper](https://arxiv.org/abs/2305.12045)

 <img src="../files/stream_inverted.gif" alt="drawing" width="900"/>

 This gif shows a simulation of a stellar stream in our Galaxy being perturbed by a 10^8 solar mass subhalo.
 It's made using the [Gala code](http://gala.adrian.pw/en/latest/)